bruhCarrotz/bruhCarrotz.github.io/README.md

 ## Projects
 ### Personal Website
-- This webpage you are looking right now is developed using **HTML/CSS** and **JavaScript** as one of my personal projects.
+- This webpage you are looking at right now is developed using **HTML/CSS** and **JavaScript** as one of my personal projects.
 The webpage is hosted in GitHub Pages alongside **Jekyll** integration.
 Right now, it is still in its early stages of development, however, in the future, I plan to integrate more pages and commit to update it every so often.

 ### American Sign Language (ASL) Interpreter
 - Designed and developed a highly successful Human Activity Recognition (HAR) with transfer learning concept using **Python Tensorflow**.
 This model can accurately interpret American Sign Language (ASL) alphanumeric and phrases gestures with 97% accuracy level.
 It was recognized as the top undergraduate multimedia project in the class.
 [Paper](https://drive.google.com/file/d/1FjJOhhQLcB6bIoa6NVd9COpDIwuNHD9i/view?usp=sharing)